clach04/home-assistant-x10/README.md

 (i.e. `%APPDATA%\.homeassistant\configuration.yaml` or
 `~/.homeassistant/configuration.yaml`) and add a new switch:

-TODO what to do about `switches` section?
+TODO what to do about `switch->switches` section (still supported for backwards compat)?

     switch:
       - platform: x10_tng
         device: cm17a
         filename: COM11
-        switches:
-          C1: Hallway Lamp
-          C2: Rocket Launcher
-          D: All D
         devices:
           - id: b2
             name: B Living Room Lamp